Anunth-R/Fast-Robots/lab1.md

 ![image](https://github.com/user-attachments/assets/d0eb6a01-92fd-4cab-8ced-66b3d263a3cf)

-On the python side (only part of the messages shown):
+On the python side:

 ![image](https://github.com/user-attachments/assets/62893a61-d14f-4fdd-9395-57067125bc35)

 ## Sending Temperature and Time Data Simultaneously

-Using two arrays, we can send both time and temperature data.
+Using two arrays in Arduino, we can send both time and temperature data.
 I created a new command GET_TEMP_READINGS which populated and sent these arrays.
 On the Python side, I implemented a new notification handler that used the recieved data to populate a corresponding arrays stored on my laptop.
-I then wrote python code that requested temperature data and printed the data from the python arrays.
+I then wrote python code that requested and printed the data from the python arrays.

 Arduino Code: